 – Any contact regarding the sale

-The first thing you have to understand is what a website broker really does, and the answer isn’t short.
-They provide multiple different services that cover all aspects of selling your website.
+The first thing you have to understand is what a business broker really does, and the answer isn’t short.
+They provide multiple different services that cover all aspects on how to sell my business.
 From the beginning preparation stages to the finalization of the sale, you will always have your broker working for you.
 The main goal of a broker is to connect a buyer and seller together, then make sure the deal goes as smoothly as possible.
-They will be able to place your website on the market and attract buyers, as well as make sure to sell it for as much money as possible.
+They will be able to place your business on the market and attract buyers, as well as make sure to sell it for as much money as possible.
 While this whole process might sound simple, let’s take a quick look at exactly what they could end up doing:

-– Makes sure that the website is correctly priced.
+- – Makes sure that the business is correctly priced.

 - Conducts multiple types of evaluations.

-– Does comprehensive market research of similar websites to ensure your asking price is correct and to understand the market.
+- Does comprehensive market research of similar businesses to ensure your asking price is correct and to understand the market.

-– Produces a marketing strategy based on all of their research to help sell the website.
+- Produces a marketing strategy based on all of their research to help sell the business.